rainlynd/discord-translate-bot/memory-bank/systemPatterns.md

 ### 4. Language Detection Approach
 Using LLM for language detection instead of traditional detection libraries:
 - More accurate for mixed language content
-- Better handling of short messages and chat language
+- Better handling of short messages
 - Consistent results across languages

 ### 5. Translation Memory